prbsh9/spaceapps_try/README.md

 - **python_codes:** This contains all the codes for the plotting different variables, fitting the linear regression and so on.
 This is done on .ipynb file
 - **matlab_codes:** Folder to the matlab codes.

+## Important Information:
+- **Python Use**: Used to plot different models and linear equation.
+One graph is made using Chart.js while other taken through the data analysis plots from the ipynb files.
+- **Sources**: Shared through the spaceapps portal

 ## Installation

 1. Clone the repository: